Frequently asked questions

 working order.
 In case any of your equipment fails during the tournament, your coach will help you with

-minor repairs, or help you get a replacement equipment, within reason, without any additional charge.
+minor repairs on the spot, or help you get a replacement equipment, within reason, without any additional charge.

-When you are fencing, your coach may have an advice, but this is YOUR fencing bout; all the technical and
+When you are fencing, your coach will always have an advice, but YOU are fencing; all the technical and

 tactical decisions are ultimately yours, and your coach will always expect, respect, and support that.